perey/butler/docs/design.md

   cute kitten!)
 * The “to do” list that forms a key part of the game interface.
 * Xs for eyes to show that someone is dead.

+## Details

+### Means

+* Allergies.
+You sneak a kitten in, hoping that its meows won’t be heard, and you have to clean the fur off your clothes.
+* Balcony fall.
+You sabotage the wooden rail by sawing through it.
+(Maybe pushing them off is an alternative?)
+* Falling object—an anvil, naturally.
+You move slowly while carrying it, making it harder to get around without being witnessed.
+* Poison in the wine.
+The difficulty is ensuring it’s the right wine glass.
+* Scorpion in the bed.
+Don’t get stung yourself!
+(It won’t kill you, but the swelling is *very* incriminating.)
+* Strangulation by piano wire garotte—avoid any telltale marks on your hands, and don’t let anyone see you fiddling with the piano in the conservatory!

+### Motive

+### Opportunity

+### The investigation

+Once the murder is committed, a sleuth turns up to assess the evidence.
+If you avoided anything incriminating in all three categories, you get off scot-free!
+If there’s one piece of evidence against you, you’re eventually let off, but your good name is tarnished.
+Two pieces and you’re tried but acquitted, maybe on appeal after an initial conviction.
+All three pieces and you’re nicked.

+Maybe some evidence is especially damning?